Skip advert

 The electrified all-wheel drive Corvette E-Ray will be produced in right-hand drive guise

-The Chevrolet Corvette might be America’s sports car, but it’s now got the green light to come to Britain.
-Shown off at the Goodwood Festival of Speed, the Corvette will arrive in September this year and it’ll come in E-Ray hybrid form.
+The Chevrolet Corvette might be America’s sports car, but it took quite a while for it to get the green light to come to Britain.
+After the Z06 and Stingray, Corvette momentum is gathering however and arriving in September this year will be the E-Ray hybrid.

 The current, eighth-generation Corvette was launched way back in 2020 and in 2023 the world saw the first electrified Corvette in the shape of the E-Ray.